etlovett/todo-manager/README.md

 ## Primary Goals
 1. Have a Node.js-based server that talks to a browser-based front-end.
 2. TODOs are stored in a basic flat text file that can therefore be edited and searched outside of this TODO manager.
-3. I get to play with Node.js and other fun technologies.
+3. I get to play with Node.js and other fun things.

 ## Author
 * Eric Lovett etlovett@github